oroinc/platform/src/Oro/Bundle/ActivityBundle/README.md

 In cases if these options (`context` or `default`) are not defined for entity, it won`t appear in the context dialog.

-How to enable 'contexts' column in activity entity grids
+How to enable contexts column in activity entity grids
 --------------------------------------------------------

 For any activity entity grid you are able to include a column that includes all context entities

-To do so use the following configuration for *datagrid.yml*:
+To do so see the following example of tasks configuration in *datagrid.yml*:

 ``` yml
 datagrid: